Nelwhix/Nelwhix/README.md

   I am a Full-Stack Developer from Lagos, Nigeria.
 - :telescope: I build web applications with Vue, Laravel and TailwindCSS.

-- :seedling: Learning how to build Command Line applications with Go.
+- :seedling: Learning how to build Web applications with Go.

 - :zap: In my free time, I am either eating, swimming or on twitter.